oh-lang/oh/wishlist.md

                * could mitigate by using `@[]` for generic specification, e.g.,
                     * `my_array: array_@[int_]`
                     * but this would be somewhat annoying to increase syntax requirements.
+* option 6: don't distinguish between types, functions, and variables by trailing `_`.
+     * distinguish between functions and variables by checking for a trailing `()`, e.g.,
+          * `array(1, 2)` is a function, whereas `array` without `()` is a variable.
+     * pros:
+          * makes functions and types first class.
+     * cons
+          * it's a bit confusing to distinguish types and variables;
+               * `what_is_this: my_type` is a bit confusing, are we creating an instance of `my_type` or are we creating a typedef?
+          * hard to distinguish between creating a singleton class (like in option 2, `my_class: { ... class methods ... }`
+          * while we can distinguish between zero-arg and nonzero-arg identifiers, it does take overloading to a whole new level.

 oh-lang handles generics/templates similar to zig or python rather than C++ or Rust.
 When compiled without any usage, templates are only tested for syntax/grammar correctness.